TheSLinux/media/README.md

 * `color-scheme0.html`: Our main color palette.
 See below.

-* `bin/favicon-ico-creator.sh`: A Bash script that generate a multiple resolution file `favicon.ico` to show on browsers' address bar.
+* `bin/favicon-ico-creator.sh`: A Bash script that generates a multiple resolution file `favicon.ico` to show on browsers' address bar.

 ## Color palette